 Boy (oil & glaze medium on canvas, 120 x 140 cm, 2023).

-The Portraits (oil & glaze medium on canvas, each 50 x 60 cm, 2023).
+Timeline (oil & glaze medium on canvas, each 50 x 60 cm, 2023).

-The Pavillion (oil & glaze medium on canvas, 100 x 200 cm, 2023).
+The Pavillion (oil & glaze medium on canvas, 2x 100 x 200 cm, 2023).

-The Warmest Season & Sundays (oil & glaze medium on canvas, each 80 x 160 cm, 2023).
+The Warmest Season (oil & glaze medium on canvas, 2x 80 x 160 cm, 2023).

-Series have a point where it ends.
 It's unpredictable and just something you realize the moment it happens, you can feel it while painting or see when the painting is done.
 A certain routine sets in, a sense of repetition, that things start to get a little too easy.
 Also it feels like work and that is never a good feeling.

 The Interior Mind (oil & glaze medium on canvas, 160 x 200 cm, 2023).